clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

 Here we represent `V.Ciphertext.get_memo_size` by `(|V|).(Validator.Ciphertext_get_memo_size)`.
 We use the notation to access record fields with `record.(field)`.
 We project the potential existential variables with the notation `(|...|)`.
 Here are the steps we followed to translate this identifier:

 * check if `V` has a known named signature (in this case we find the signature `Validator`);
-* check if `Ciphertext` has a known signature (we find nothing);
+* check if `Ciphertext` has a known signature (we do not find one);
 * conclude that the `get_memo_size` field has probably been inlined in the signature definition;
 * generate a record access on `V` on the field `Ciphertext_get_memo_size`, which is the concatenation of `Ciphertext` and `get_memo_size` according to the way we prefix field names in inlining.

 The handling of anonymous sub-signatures is not completely mandatory.
 Indeed, we could also give a name to the sub-signatures in the OCaml code.
 However we encountered some cases were this was convenient, in order not to modify the OCaml code too much.

 ## Conclusion
 We have shown two new translation strategies which, we hope, will polish the experience of using [coq-of-ocaml](https://github.com/clarus/coq-of-ocaml).
 This work was mainly directed by an experiment at handling some code from the [Tezos](https://tezos.com/) codebase.
 The aim was to verify some parts of the [sapling](https://blog.nomadic-labs.com/sapling-integration-in-tezos-tech-preview.html) project.
-This code was outside of the protocol, which is the part we are used to work with.
-We met some new OCaml constructs and patterns.
+This code is outside of the protocol, which is the part we are the most used to work with.
+Then, we met some new OCaml constructs and patterns.
 In particular, we encountered large functors with anonymous sub-signatures, plain sub-modules, and new type definitions.